broadinstitute/depmap_omics/README.md

 You can find more documentation about the range of workspaces that have been created: [here](https://github.com/broadinstitute/ccle_processing/blob/master/documentation/firecloud_documentation.md)

+_What is explained below comes from the notebook's documentations and might be better understood by reading them directly on the notebooks_

 ### boot up

 - You first need to go to [taiga](https://cds.team/taiga/dataset) and create some new datasets for the virtual release